 The primary documentation for the RSM model is the Theory Manual, which is currently organized into three sections: Introduction, HSE Theory and Concepts, and MSE Theory and Concepts.
-In addition to the Bibliography, there are three appendices: Regional Simulation Model Philosophy, Governing Equations Using the Traditional Approach, and Selected Publications for Further Reading.
+In addition to the Bibliography, there are three appendices: Appendix A: Regional Simulation Model Philosophy, Appendix B: Governing Equations Using the Traditional Approach, and Appendix C: Selected Publications for Further Reading.
 The panel recommends the following modifications to the layout of the Theory Manual:

 - A "Purpose and Scope" section should be added to the documentation, wherein limitations and restrictions on use of the model, imposed by assumptions in the model formulation, are identified.
-Potential users should be advised of the types of analyses that can be appropriately conducted with the model and cautioned about inappropriate uses. - Descriptions of the HSE and HPM should be in separate chapters. - Appendix A (Regional Simulation Model Philosophy), particularly A.2 (Scope of the RSM), should be part of Chapter 1 (Introduction). - Appendix B (Governing Equations Using the Traditional Approach) should be part of Chapter 2 (Hydrologic Simulation Engine Theory and Concepts). - Reference papers should be listed as references and copies of these papers should not be part of the Appendix.
-The Theory Manual suffers significantly by having technical papers describing critical aspects and concepts related to the RSM development attached as appendices.
+Potential users should be advised of the types of analyses that can be appropriately conducted with the model and cautioned about inappropriate uses.
+The District acknowledges the need for a "Purpose and Scope" section and will incorporate one in the RSM Theory Manual. - Descriptions of the HSE and HPM should be in separate chapters.
+The District agrees that the importance of HPMs warrants their treatment in a separate chapter rather than in an appendix.
+Discussion of HPMs in chapter 2 (HSE Theory and Concepts) of the Theory Manual will be limited to their conceptual framework and interaction with other HSE objects. - Appendix A (Regional Simulation Model Philosophy), particularly A.2 (Scope of the RSM), should be part of Chapter 1 (Introduction).
+The District intends to remove this material entirely or retain in Appendix A. - Appendix B (Governing Equations Using the Traditional Approach) should be part of Chapter 2 (Hydrologic Simulation Engine Theory and Concepts).
+The District feels that discussion of the traditional approach is not vital and intends to remove entirely or retain only in Appendix B. - Reference papers should be listed as references and copies of these papers should not be part of the Appendix.
+The Theory Manual suffers significantly by having technical papers describing critical aspects and concepts related to the

+RSM development attached as appendices.
 Concepts vital to documenting the model formulation, guiding use of the model, and investigating potential numerical errors should be excerpted and incorporated directly into the Theory Manual for continuity and clarity.
+The District agrees with Panel recommendation that refereed journal papers C.1, C.2, C.3, and C.4 should not be appendices in the Theory Manual, but that instead appropriate content should be incorporated into separate chapters in the manual.

 In naming the "References" section, it should be noted that there is a difference between "Bibliography" and "References."
 "Bibliography" is a list of published works that are related to the topic, but not necessarily quoted in the text.
 "References" is the list of published works that have been specifically referred to in the text.
 The Theory Manual would be expected to have only a list of references.
 If a bibliography is deemed necessary, it should be contained in a separate appendix.
+The District agrees that "Bibliography" should be changed to "References".

-- The HPM white paper (Appendix C.5) should be assimilated into the main body of the Theory Manual as a separate chapter. - The MSE white paper (Appendix C.6) should be assimilated into the main body of the Theory Manual as a separate chapter.
+- The HPM white paper (Appendix C.5) should be assimilated into the main body of the Theory Manual as a separate chapter.
+According to Draft District Response Document, Appendix C.5 will be incorporated as a separate chapter in the Theory Manual. - The MSE white paper (Appendix C.6) should be assimilated into the main body of the Theory Manual as a separate chapter.
+The District agrees with Panel recommendation to incorporate Appendix C.6 into the Theory Manual as a separate chapter.